How to write the perfect dignity at work policy (free template included)

 To define dignity at work we must first define dignity.
 This can be summed up as ‘a personal sense of worth, value, respect, or esteem that is derived from one’s humanity and individual social position; as well as being treated respectfully by others.’
 Therefore, dignity at work combines this feeling with the correct level of ‘diversity and equity, health and safety, merit, equal opportunity or anti-discrimination procedures.’

 Dignity at work is the principle of maintaining a healthy, safe and enjoyable place to go about your employment.
+Whether an employee is being promoted or demoted, they should maintain their dignity.
 It can only be achieved once each of these points is met:

 - The office is free from bullying, harassment and victimisation